OleCui/paper_Hyades/README.md

 - <i>parse_args.py</i>: Configures command-line argument parsing for hyperparameter settings and experimental configurations.

 ## How to Run the Code:
 Please firstly download the datasets and ConvE embeddings, then unzip the downloaded file.
-Next, move the unzipped datasets into this folder.
+Next, move the unzipped files into this folder.
 The commands to train DiGGS on the OpenBioLink, PrimeKG or BioKG are as follows.

 <ul>
 <li>OpenBioLink<pre><code>python main.py --dataset = OpenBioLink</code></pre>